BTRFS misuses and misinformation

 The write hole problem.
 An unclean shutdown could leave a partially written stripe in a state where the some stripe ranges and the parity are from the old writes and some are new.
 The information which is which is not tracked.
 Write journal is not implemented.

-What do they mean by "production"?
+What do they mean by use in "production"?

 What about ZFS?